-Many looking towards their future may be curious as to what the differences between Medicare and Social Security are.
-In this article, we will be more than happy to explain the difference between Social Security, Medicare, and Medicaid, and their respective benefits.
-While both are social benefit programs, they cover different aspects of life which together can be used to help you live a healthier and more (financially) comfortable life during your golden years.
+Many looking towards their future may be curious as to what the differences in Social Security vs Medicare are.
+We are more than happy to explain the differences between these programs and their respective benefits.
+While both are social benefit programs, they cover different aspects of life that together can be used to help you live a healthier and more (financially) comfortable life during your golden years.

 What is Medicare?

 Medicare is a joint federal and state government program that provides free or low-cost health insurance to many retired seniors.
 The federal government subsidizes a portion of funding and sets some guidelines, while states set up their funding and rules.
-Medicare is broken up into four parts known as Medicare Part A, B, C, and D.
+Medicare has four main parts: Part A, B, C, and D.

 Medicare Part A

-Medicare Part A is known as Hospital Insurance and covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and some at home health care.
+Part A (Hospital Insurance) covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and some at-home health care.
 It’s important to note that this coverage does not extend to long-term or custodial care in these kinds of facilities.
 Generally, this program is free after enrollment and requires an application.

 Medicare Part B

-Medicare Part B is known as Medical Insurance and covers some doctor’s visits, outpatient care, medical supplies, and preventative services.
+Medicare Part B (Medical Insurance) covers some doctor’s visits, outpatient care, medical supplies, and preventative services.
 This serves to cover most medically necessary services like annual checkups, laboratory services, and others not covered with Part A alone.
-This program does have an annual premium that must be paid when joined.
+Part B has an annual premium that members pay when they join.
 As of 2015, the annual premium was $104.90 with a deductible of $147.
 Once seniors are eligible to claim Social Security, they can enroll in Part B.

 What is Medicare Advantage?